serhii-havrylov/Kucoin.jl/README.md

 # Welcome to Kucoin.jl
-This is a Julia wrapper for the Kucoin exchange [API](https://docs.kucoin.com)
+This is a Julia wrapper for the Kucoin exchange [API](https://docs.kucoin.com).

+🚧 Work In Progress! 🚧